awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 ## Adding an attribute using the classic console<a name="add-attribute"></a>

 You can add custom attributes at instance registration time using the container agent or manually, using the AWS Management Console\.
-For more information about using the container agent, see [Amazon ECS container agent configuration parameters](ecs-agent-config.md#ecs-instance-attributes)\.
+For more information about container agent attributes, [Amazon ECS container agent configuration](ecs-agent-config.md)

 **To add custom attributes using the classic console**

-1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.
+1. Open the Amazon ECS classic console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

 1. In the navigation pane, choose **Clusters** and select a cluster\.